frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 environment.CubemapReflection = lerp(environment.CubemapReflection, radianceTarget, radianceReject) * cubemapRadianceAndRadianceVolume;
 ```

 In addition they also resample cubemap reflections twice?
 Once with the usual roughness to mip that is very commonly done to sample rough reflections from cubemaps.
 But then they also resample a "rough" cubemap reflection that of which is locked to mip level 4 which is quite rough.
-I found this quite peculiar honestly but in practice all of these terms they try to blend together to form the final reflection term.
+I found this quite peculiar honestly but in practice all of these terms they try to blend together to form their final reflection term.

 Now if I'm honest and for brevity sake, my money from the source of the leaks was coming from the Cubemap Reflections *(Spoilers: I was right)* as in open world environments this would be something that I would expect would be cutback in terms of frequency and quality.
 So peeling back much of these blending terms, lets go ahead and look at the cubemap reflections and the baked GI radiance terms in isolation from eachother...